Check us out!

 The ultimate goal of “sustainable cotton” is to move sustainable production, manufacturing and use practices throughout the cotton value chain in order to create a healthy and profitable industry for growers, their communities, manufacturers, retailers and users of all cotton products.

-What is up with ecolyte sandal?
-Where did that come from? (this was the first “other type of sandal we made) It looks way different from your other sandals Yes.
+What is up with Ecolyte sandal?
+Where did that come from?
+This was the first “other” type of sandal we made.
+It looks way different from your typical sandals.
 Way different.
 Many people like the flip flop style sandal, people asked us for a flip flop style sandal.
 So, we thought.
 Why not, Nomadic state of mind needs a new project?
-We make excellent sandals, we can make a different kind of sandal, and we can make that sandal kick ass; and since after learning vintage sandal making machinery for our rope soles, we had the place and know how.
-So we interviewed, and tested other “flip flop” sandals out to see what we liked and didn’t like.
+We make excellent sandals, we can make a different kind of sandal, and we can make that sandal kick ass; and after learning how to use vintage sandal making machinery for our rope soles, we had the place and know-how.
+So we interviewed and tested other “flip flop” sandals out to see what we liked and didn’t like.
 A fun project, we always need new projects - a curse of sorts.
-After deciding what we liked about a flop sandal and all of our buddy’s liked about the different ones they had, we went to work with some friends.
+After finding what we liked about a flop sandal and what all of our buddies liked about the different ones they had, we went to work with some friends.

 those same sails that carried wind,